Steps to setting up your small business 401(k)

 One advantage a 401(k) plan offers is the ability to customize it to meet your company’s and employees’ needs.
 When you consult with your financial professional, you’ll decide on crucial factors such as:

-- Whether you’ll retain a traditional design or opt for a safe harbor 401(k) plan1
+- Whether you retain a traditional design or opt for a safe harbor 401(k) plan²

-- Whether you’ll make Roth 401(k) accounts available
+- Whether you make Roth 401(k) accounts available

-- When employees will become eligible and how vesting will work for any employer contributions
+- When employees become eligible and how vesting works for any employer contributions

-- Whether your company will make contributions, such as matching contributions or profit-sharing contributions, and in which frequency and using which allocation formula
+- Whether your company makes contributions (such as matching or profit-sharing), how often, and which allocation formula is used

-- Whether your plan will accept rollover contributions from employees’ previous 401(k) plans
+- Whether your plan accepts rollover contributions from employees’ previous 401(k) plans

-- If you’ll use automatic enrollment and auto increase features
+- If your plan offers auto enrollment and auto increase features

 Often, 401(k) plans for small businesses are supported by a third-party administrator (TPA) and financial professional working closely with a plan recordkeeper.
-Usually, as part of their services, the recordkeeper will arrange for trust services through a related or partner company.
+Usually, as part of their services, the recordkeeper arranges for trust services through a related or partner company.

-But regardless of your team’s makeup, your first step in plan setup is to review, and agree to, how your plan will work and much it will cost your business and employees.
+But regardless of your team’s makeup, the first step in plan setup is for you to review, and agree to, how your plan works and much it costs your business and employees.

 Prepare your 401(k) plan document